5.8 Resolution Through the Informal Process

 - Below is a list of common approaches to resolving a matter informally.
 This list is not exhaustive and other approaches may be appropriate depending on the particular facts and circumstances.

-- The Complainant, either alone or with another person, may meet with the Respondent to discuss the situation, identify the unwanted behavior, and make it clear that the behavior must cease.
-The Affirmative Action Officer or resource person can help the Complainant prepare for this meeting.
+- The Reporting Party, either alone or with another person, may meet with the Responding Party to discuss the situation, identify the unwanted behavior, and make it clear that the behavior must cease.
+The Affirmative Action Officer or resource person can help the Reporting Party prepare for this meeting.

-- The Affirmative Action Officer or resource person may discuss the alleged conduct with the Respondent, reminding them of University policies against harassment, and seeking a commitment by the Respondent to comply with the HCAP.
+- The Affirmative Action Officer or resource person may discuss the alleged conduct with the Responding Party, reminding them of University policies against harassment, and seeking a commitment by the Responding Party to comply with the HCAP.

-- The Respondent’s supervisor or academic advisor may be contacted and asked to help address the situation with the Respondent.
+- The Responding Party’s supervisor or academic advisor may be contacted and asked to help address the situation with the Responding Party.

-- The Affirmative Action Officer may suggest that the Complainant discuss the situation with individuals who are available through the following offices in order to determine the best way to proceed:
+- The Affirmative Action Officer may suggest that the Reporting Party discuss the situation with individuals who are available through the following offices in order to determine the best way to proceed:

 - Human Resources